 In the 1850s, under the editorship of Wilbur Storey, this newspaper may have been the first in the nation to publish a Sunday edition.
 Storey was also one of a small number of northern editors who strongly opposed the abolition of slavery.
 He also claimed to be the founder of “beat” reporting.
 That is, he assigned a reporter to walk the docks of Detroit daily to learn about shipping, trade and what was happening in the origin points of the many ships that offloaded products along the Detroit River.
 Storey’s reporter walked the beat every day thereby establishing that occupation.
 In 1878, the Free Press became the first newspaper to publish a section targeted to the interests of women.
 Three years later, the paper became the first United States paper to publish an edition in Europe.
 The London version of the Detroit Free Press was a weekly and eventually gained a circulation of 90,000.

 The building you see pictured above opened in 1925.
 At this time, circulation of the Free Press was less than that of its two rivals: The Detroit Times, owned by William Randolph Hearst, and the Detroit News, owned by James Scripps, but the Detroit News was published on presses owned by the Detroit Free Press.
 That ranking may explain why the building has the shape that you see today.
 The commanding 13-story tower at the center of the structure was designed to be rental space.
 The two six-story wings on either side of the tower were to be used by the Free Press.
 Albert Kahn designed three stories of basements where the presses were located.
-Although there are Art Deco touches, the limestone facing suggests that Kahn was stronglyt influenced by the classical tradition when he designed this magnificent and imposing structure.
+Although there are Art Deco touches, the limestone facing suggests that Kahn was strongly influenced by the classical tradition when he designed this magnificent and imposing structure.
 Many of his buildings, especially the First National Bank and the General Motors Building clearly convey the importance of the firm occupying them.
 There are elements of the design of this building that resemble the nearby building that Albert Kahn designed for the Detroit News.

 The sculplted stone on the exterior of this building is extraordinary and merits a close look.
 The carvings represent images of the industrial era when this structure was built.
 To design these bas reliefs, Kahn recruited Ulysses Ricci who was a popular stone carver in that era.
 His sculpture appears on the outsides of many impressive building throughout the United States and Canada.
 Kahn used his talents to add stone carved images to the exterior of the General Motors Building and the Fisher Tower in Detroit and to Angell Hall and the Harlan Hatcher Graduate Library on the campus of the University of Michigan in Ann Arbor.